9 Best Places to Donate Clothes for the Homeless

 6. Transitional Living Programs

-Transitional living programs are designed to help homeless young adults get back on their feet and live healthy lives as productive adults.
-Most of the people who go through this program either live in host families or group homes.
-While others are living in supervised apartments rented by the community.
+Transitional living programs are designed to help homeless young adults recover and live healthy lives as productive adults.
+Most people through this program live in host families or group homes.
+At the same time, others are living in supervised apartments rented by the community.

 Since most of these young adults have been homeless for some time, they don’t have much in the way of clothes.
-Also, these people are training for work but most of them don’t have or can’t yet afford work-appropriate clothes.
+Also, these people are training for work, but most don’t have or can’t afford work-appropriate clothes.

 7. Emergency Response Programs

 Emergency response or disaster relief shelters offer temporary accommodations to victims of disasters and calamities.
-Obviously, most people who take refuge in these facilities don’t have many personal possessions.
+Most people who take refuge in these facilities have few personal possessions.
 In some cases, all they have are the clothes on their back.
 Donating your clothes is a great way to help them start anew.

 8. Places of Worship